-If requested by the Proponent to do so, the LDC shall use the BOW.
-Where the Proponent has confirmed its intention to use the BOW platform for permitting and construction of a designated broadband project, the general steps to acquire an LDC-approved authorization application to access an LDC owned pole are set out in Table 1 below.
+Where the Proponent has confirmed its intention to use the BOW platform for permitting and construction of a designated broadband project, an LDC must also use the BOW for the project.
+The general process to acquire an LDC-approved authorization application to access an LDC owned pole are set out in Table 1 below.